Islands District: Transport

 Most of the islands in the Islands District have ferry services linking them with each other and the remainder of the territory, along with Macau and nearby cities in the Pearl Delta, including Guangzhou and Shenzhen.
 Public ferry piers are located at Tai O (Wing Hong Street, Shek Tsai Po), Tung Chung, Hong Kong International Airport, Cheung Chau Wan, Mui Wo (Silvermine Bay), Lamma Island (Yung Shue Wan, Sok Kwu Wan), Discovery Bay, Chi Ma Wan, and Peng Chau.

 However, only Lantau Island has a fixed link to the New Territories and the rest of Hong Kong.
 This is via the North Lantau Highway and the Lantau Link, part of the Airport Core Programme completed in 1998.
-Most recently, since 2018, Lantau is the location of the Hong Kong Port of Entry for the Hong Kong–Zhuhai–Macau Bridge.
+Most recently, since 2018, Lantau is the location of the Hong Kong port of entry for the Hong Kong–Zhuhai–Macau Bridge.

 Lantau is also the only island in the Islands District with a well-developed public transport network on land.
 It has the only MTR stations within the district; they are Tung Chung on the Tung Chung line and two on the Airport Express serving the airport and AsiaWorld Expo (Sunny Bay and Disneyland Resort on the Disneyland Resort line administratively lie in Tsuen Wan District).
 Finally, Lantau is the only island with franchised taxis and buses, the latter mainly provided by New Lantao Bus (although other operators serve the northern shore, the airport, Disneyland, and Discovery Bay).

+Education

+Hong Kong Public Libraries operates has three libraries on Lantau, all in Islands District: Mui Wo, Tai O, and Tung Chung.
+Additionally it has two libraries on Lamma Island (North Lamma in Yung Shue Wan and South Lamma in Sok Kwu Wan) and one each in Cheung Chau and Peng Chau.